How in the world do you differentiate your business with so many competitors?

 In the meantime, try to think of ONE way you can build your email list this week using these suggestions.
 What feels like the best fit for you as a coach or freelancer?

-If it’s a quiz, you can get started by signing up for a free Interact account!
+If it’s a quiz, you can get started by signing up for an Interact account!

 All the cool kids are doing it.
 (But really.
 We have proof.)